 SGL Group has an internal process (Internal Adequacy Assessment Process "ICAAP") for assessing the adequacy of its capital that measures the adequacy of the Group's capital ratios in light of regulatory constraints and future regulatory changes.
 This process also includes stress tests and a reverse stress test.
 The assessment of this adequacy is based on a selection of key metrics that are relevant to SGL Group in terms of risk and capital measurement, such as solvency ratios (CET1, Tier 1, Total Capital), leverage ratio and MREL ratios.
 The capital regulatory indicators are supplemented by an assessment of the internal capital needs by available CET1 capital, thus confirming the relevance of the targets set in the risk appetite.

-As of 31st December 2022, the SGL Group's Common Equity Tier 1 ratio stood at 23.20% and the total capital ratio at 23.26% (please refer to chapter 3.8 for more details).
+As of 31st December 2023, the SGL Group's Common Equity Tier 1 and the total capital ratio were at 23.78% (please refer to chapter 3.8 for more details).

 TABLE 3: EU KM1 - KEY METRICS TEMPLATE